 In the 2015 incident, which occurred in the 2800 block of Monument Avenue, two male suspects threw ‘bang snap’ noisemakers at a bicyclist.

-“It was either a prank, or a ‘who does this girl think she is’ situation,” Ledford said."Find other ways to let out your anger, not on people who don't deserve it.
-Let out your frustration -- find a hobby."
+“It was either a prank, or a ‘who does this girl think she is’ situation,” Ledford said.

 The wound has begun to heal, though she doesn’t have complete feeling back in her foot.

 Though friends have advised her not to ride her bike to school, she can’t imagine taking her car when campus is so close by.